 - Hair cuts, or anything grooming related

 Like other areas, looking for ways to cut costs is important.
-For items you buy at the store, you may want to use cash back shopping apps to help mitigate costs.
+For items you buy at the store, you may want to use a cash back app to help mitigate costs.

 If you can afford to stay home or decide that you and your spouse can have alternating work schedules, either of these options are perfect ways for you to watch over your child instead of paying for childcare!